 Be a Wayne State and Macomb Community College student at the same time

 Wayne Advantage-Macomb allows you to take classes at both Macomb Community College (MCC) and Wayne State University (WSU), preparing you to pursue a bachelor's at WSU while completing your associate degree at Macomb.
 As a Wayne Advantage-Macomb student, you are admitted to Wayne State, which means you can take courses at MCC, WSU or both institutions in the same semester.
 You must meet Wayne State and Macomb Community College admissions requirements to enter the program.
+You must opt into WA-Macomb.
+Please follow the steps below to opt in.

 What's the Wayne Advantage?